dorymint/go-addtree/README.md

 # go-addtree
-go-addtree is adding 'tree.txt' to 'README.md'
+go-addtree is append 'tree.txt' to 'README.md'

 ---
 ## Used addtree example